hackrepair/hackrepair-admin-login-notifier/readme.txt

 Long answer: The Hack Repair Guy's Admin Login Notifier uses WordPress' default admin email setting - this notification will be sent to the same email address WordPress uses to send you other notifications.

+Additional notification recipients can be selected via plugin settings page (`WP Admin > Settings > Admin Login Notifier`).
+Just select which admin-level users should be notified.

 **3. Why did you create this plugin?**

 Short answer: I tire of unnecessary over complication.